 While virtualization makes it easy to provision new workloads, it creates unique problems for virtual server security and compliance.
-In fact, many the same features that make virtualization valuable to some organizations cause problems for other organizations.
+In fact, many of the same features that make virtualization valuable to some organizations cause problems for other organizations.
 This month we ask our Advisory Board members what their biggest challenges are with security and compliance in today's virtual data centers and how they address these challenges.

 Maish Saidel-Keesing, Cisco Video Technologies Israel (formerly NDS Group Ltd.)